 #4 – Give your back-burner projects your attention!

 Breaks like these are also AMAZING times to work on projects that have been on the back burner.
-Work on your branding, your blog design, cleaning up your office, goals for the new year, setting up your client management systems, etc…Finishing or starting Seven Summers Courses or reading those business books you have been wanting to read.
+Work on your branding, your blog design, cleaning up your office, goals for the new year, setting up your client management systems, etc…Finishing or starting The Blueprint or reading those business books you have been wanting to read.
 We all have things we want to do but never get time to do.
 So take advantage of this break.
 Because let’s be honest babies sleep like 20 hours a day in the beginning…so I would make sure that at least two hours a day I was working on my project list.
 It gave me a great jump start for when I came back to work!
 Instead of easing back into things and having nothing to show for my five months off, well except for my adorable baby, I had all this excitement, momentum, and energy coming back to business.